Connect with others who understand.

 4. Fishy or Foul-Smelling Odor

 Certain foods and medications can also affect how your urine smells.
 For example, asparagus, onions, and garlic contain asparagusic acid, which is broken down into sulfur compounds.
-You may notice your urine smells like sulfur or rotten eggs after eating those foods.
-A recent seafood meal can lead to a fishy or foul-smelling odor.
+You may notice that your urine smells like sulfur or rotten eggs after eating those foods.
+A recent seafood meal can also lead to a fishy or foul-smelling odor.

 Talk to Your Doctor About Urine Smells